coincashew/coincashew/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node/appendix-b-resource-index.md

 [Cardano Docs](https://docs.cardano.org/) publishes content that describes and supports the features on Cardano mainnet and testnet environments, including information on all the core components of Cardano; details of Cardano design and architecture; how the Cardano network works; explanations of the fee structure and monetary policy; a glossary of terms; and, community resources.

-[Cardano Environment Configuration Files](https://book.play.dev.cardano.org/environments.html) allows you to download official Cardano Node configuration files for mainnet and testing environments.
+[Cardano Environment Configuration Files](https://book.play.dev.cardano.org/environments.html) facilitates downloading official Cardano Node configuration files for mainnet and testing environments.

 [Cardano Explorer](https://cexplorer.io/), online since the Incentivized Testnet (ITN) in 2019, offers the oldest and most fully featured blockchain explorer for the Cardano network.